vorant94/vorant94.github.io/packages/blog/src/content/posts/divide-and-conquer-right-concerns-to-separate.md

 ---
 title: 'Divide and conquer: right concerns to separate'
 description: One of the core programming principles is separation of concerns.
-It guides programmers to separate applications into smaller units with distinct boundries.
+It guides programmers to separate applications into smaller units with distinct boundaries.
 My view on it went over a couple of iterations and I'd like to share with you what it means for me now
 tags:
   - node
   - design-principles